IainStevenson/ESP-WROOM-32-Well-Monitor/readme.md

 Added WIFI, connecting to ssid and using password in the myWiFi.h (you need to add your own).
 And showing IP Address as default banner on LCD once connected.

+Initialising a Network time cserver client and geting the time updated every 10 seconds and displayed as UTC.

 Notes: